rust-embedded/discovery/src/README.md

 - Hands on.
 Plenty of exercises to put the theory into practice. *You* will be doing most of the work here.

 - Tool centered.
 We'll make plenty use of tooling to ease development.
-Debugging and logging will be introduced early on.
+"Real" debugging, GDB, and logging will be introduced early on.
 Using LEDs as a debugging mechanism has no place here.

-## Scope

-The following topics will be covered (eventually, I hope):

-- Functionality ("peripherals") commonly found in microcontrollers: Digital input and output, Pulse Width Modulation (PWM), Analog to Digital Converters (ADC), and common communication protocols: Serial, I2C, SPI, etc.

-- Multitasking concepts: cooperative vs preemptive multitasking, interrupts, schedulers, etc.

-- Control systems concepts: sensors, calibration, digital filters, actuators, open loop control, closed loop control, etc.

 ## Non-goals

+What's out of scope for this book:

 - Teaching Rust.
 There's plenty of material on that topic already.
 We'll focus on microcontrollers and embedded systems.